api-platform/website/pwa/data/con/2025/speakers/en/jerome-tanghe.md

 ## About Jérôme

-Jérôme started developing in high school, and he quickly became passionate about code.
-Today he works as a senior back-end developer at [Les-Tilleuls.coop](https://les-tilleuls.coop/en), and he’s an active contributor to API Platform.
+Jérôme discovered his passion for coding in high school and has been hooked ever since.
+Today, he works as a senior back-end developer at Les-Tilleuls.coop and actively contributes to PHP.

-Jérôme is also **a big fan of astronomy**, and he combined his two passions by creating **Kosmorro**, a program to calculate ephemerides.
-If you can’t find him in front of his computer, he’s probably outside looking through his telescope.
+A **dedicated astronomy enthusiast**, Jérôme brought his two passions together by creating Kosmorro, a program for calculating ephemerides.
+When he’s not at his keyboard, you’ll likely find him stargazing through his telescope.